 Sexual Education

-Many people believe that because sex is natural it ‘should come naturally’.
-However, like any skill, a few tips to point us in the right direction never go astray.
-Some men experience erectile dysfunction because of lack of sexual education, in other words, they do not know what to do in particular situations.
-Once armed with the information he needs, a man can overcome most of his difficulty.
+Many people believe that because sex is natural, it should come naturally.
+However, like any skill, a few tips to point us in the right direction can be very helpful.
+For example, some men experience erectile dysfunction due to a lack of sexual education; in other words, they do not know what to do in particular situations.

 Healthy erections depend on a man being able to relax, knowing how to manage challenging situations, having good physical health and healthy blood flow.
 Knowing how to achieve these will lead to many years of healthy erections and sexual enjoyment.